Qengineering/YoloCam/README.md

 ------------

 ## Overlay.
 A less-known fact about SD cards is that they only support a limited number of write cycles.
 Intense writing wears them out, for example, recording video clips.
 That's why we enabled recordings on an external USB stick.
-Or on your Google drive.
+Or on your Google Drive.
 Everything to limit writing to the SD card.<br><br>
 The best way to protect your SD card from wear and tear is to use the Raspberry Pi overlay feature.<br>
 With the overlay active, no writing to the SD takes place, only to RAM.<br>
 Another advantage of the overlay is the protection of the SD card against sudden power cuts.<br>